infobloxopen/bloxone-go-client/ipam/docs/HAGroupHeartbeats.md

 `func (o *HAGroupHeartbeats) HasSuccessfulHeartbeat() bool`

 HasSuccessfulHeartbeat returns a boolean if a field has been set.

+### GetSuccessfulHeartbeatV6

+`func (o *HAGroupHeartbeats) GetSuccessfulHeartbeatV6() string`

+GetSuccessfulHeartbeatV6 returns the SuccessfulHeartbeatV6 field if non-nil, zero value otherwise.

+### GetSuccessfulHeartbeatV6Ok

+`func (o *HAGroupHeartbeats) GetSuccessfulHeartbeatV6Ok() (*string, bool)`

+GetSuccessfulHeartbeatV6Ok returns a tuple with the SuccessfulHeartbeatV6 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSuccessfulHeartbeatV6

+`func (o *HAGroupHeartbeats) SetSuccessfulHeartbeatV6(v string)`

+SetSuccessfulHeartbeatV6 sets SuccessfulHeartbeatV6 field to given value.

+### HasSuccessfulHeartbeatV6

+`func (o *HAGroupHeartbeats) HasSuccessfulHeartbeatV6() bool`

+HasSuccessfulHeartbeatV6 returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)